adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #dev A service that logs error 404 pages and other user browsing anomalies, in order for the developer to prioritize fixes to make on the site
+- <span class="hashtag">#dev</span> A service that logs error 404 pages and other user browsing anomalies, in order for the developer to prioritize fixes to make on the site
   <span id="1060770477" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"